KaotoIO/kaoto-backend/README.md

 ## Using Kaoto

+This is the [API companion](https://kaotoio.github.io/kaoto-backend/api/index.html) for the Kaoto frontend.
+It is designed as an [hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture/), decoupled and modularized to be able to easily [add your own DSL](https://kaoto.io/docs/add-dsl/), and with [maintainability in mind](https://kaoto.io/docs/architecture/).

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ### Running as a docker container